 What is guaifenesin?

-Guaifenesin is an oral medication called an expectorant.
+Guaifenesin is an expectorant.
 Expectorants are used to thin and loosen mucus in the throat and lungs.
-This process makes it easier to cough up and remove the mucus from the body.
-Guaifenesin is the only expectorant approved by the Food and Drug Administration (FDA) and can be found in over-the-counter cough and cold medications.
+This makes it easier to cough up and remove the mucus from the body.
+Guaifenesin can be found in many different products.
+A common brand name is Mucinex®.
+Guaifenesin is also used in combination with other medication in over-the-counter cough and cold preparations.

-Can taking guaifenesin make it more difficult for me to become pregnant?
+I take guaifenesin.
+Can it make it harder for me to get pregnant?